-No matter how you plan your upcoming excursions and adventures in Thailand, don’t forget one thing: avoid overstaying your visa.
-One of the worst mistakes an alien could ever do is overstaying their visa with lieu to ignorance or just sheer lack of knowledge regarding thai visa rules and regulations.
-It’s much better to be denied entry, than be imprisoned and denied your freedom at a country you don’t really belong into.
+No matter how you plan your upcoming excursions and adventures in Thailand, always remember one thing: avoid overstaying your visa.
+One of the worst mistakes an alien could ever do is overstaying their visa due to ignorance or just sheer lack of knowledge regarding Thai visa rules and regulations.
+It’s much better to be denied entry, than be imprisoned and denied your freedom in a country you are not permanently residing in.

 What is overstaying?

 It is illegal to overstay your visa as it is a violation of immigration rules.
-Needless to say, you are also breaking the thai law.
-Overstaying is sanctioned under thai immigration procedures.
+Needless to say, you are also breaking Thai law.
+Overstaying is sanctioned under Thai immigration procedures.
 Even if you overstay for just one day, legal actions could be taken up against your person.
 Usually though when you overstay for one day, it doesn’t carry a fine with it.
-The fine of 500 baht per day of overstay only begins after the second day, so if your stay expired on the 15th of March and you only reported to the immigration by the 20th, your fine will only be 4days of overstay or 2,000 baht.
+However, if you overstay for several days, you will be fined 500 baht per day of overstay.
+So if your stay expired on the 15th of March and you only reported to the immigration by the 20th, your fine will be for 5 days of overstay or 2,500 baht.

-However, just avoid getting yourself caught by the immigration police at all means.
+Avoid getting caught by the immigration police at all means.
 If by any reason they will stop you in a random check-up on your way to the airport, they will imprison you regardless of the length of time you overstayed, even if it’s just one day!
-You’ll be confined in a jail until you can secure your flight outside Thailand or you can provide the money in payment for the fine.
+You’ll be confined in a jail until you can secure a flight going out of Thailand or you can pay the fine.
 It remains a question though about you fixing things up when you’re actually inside the jail, in that case just keep hoping that some friend or lawyer might assist you through the ordeal.
-Amnesty International observed that thai jails are “cruel and degrading”, so as much as you can do not attempt to overstay in the first place.
+Amnesty International observed that Thai jails are “cruel and degrading”, so as much as you can, do not attempt to overstay in the first place.

 Repeated violations of overstaying can carry with it some serious consequences.
-If you had been on a series of overstays, your passport could be rendered with a stamp declaring you violated the immigration laws of Thailand.
+If you had been on a series of overstays, your passport could be rendered with a stamp declaring you in violation of the immigration laws of Thailand.
 This won’t be a good thing especially if you’re considering traveling to other parts of the world.
-The bad stamp will label your person as an “undesirable alien”, and this could jeopardize your international trips to a great extent.
+This stamp will label your person as an “undesirable alien”, and this could jeopardize your international trips to a great extent.